linq2db/linq2db/CONTRIBUTING.md

 More examples are below in CI section.

-So tests are done only for providers defined in `DataProviders.txt`, defaults are in `DefaultDataProviders.txt` (they are Access, SQL CE, SQLite - all file server databases).
-To define your own configurations **DO NOT EDIT** `DefaultDataProviders.txt` - create `.\Tests\Linq\UserDataProviders.txt` and define needed configurations.
+So tests are done only for providers defined in `DataProviders.json`, defaults are dependent on build configuration.
+To define your own configurations **DO NOT EDIT** `DataProviders.json` - create `.\Tests\Linq\UserDataProviders.json` and define needed configurations.

 When all tests are executed, first `_CreateData` tests will be run - those execute SQL scripts and insert default data to database, so if you are going to run one test be sure to run `_CreateData` before it manually.